shankarj67/Course-Length/Readme.md

 # Project Title

-Check the duration of you lecture using python module.
+Check the duration of your lecture using python module.

 ### Prerequisites